usgs/geomag-algorithms/docs/XYZ.md

 formatted file, it may be in the file header, but is not required.
 To the best of my knowledge, if it is not included, one should assume it is zero, but no corroborating documentation could be found to justify this statement.

+> Note: this library makes declination baseline available in trace stats as
+> `declination_base` ([see all trace metadata](./metadata.md).
+The IAGA Factory
+> also attempts to parse DECBAS from the comments section.

 ## Declination in USGS Variations Data